Olentangy cools off Troy - Piqua Daily Call

 Siler broke a 75-yard touchdown run straight up the middle on the first play from scrimmage, outrunning one final would-be tackler and then diving across the goal line to put Troy up 7-0 a mere 19 seconds into the game.

-Olentangy then fumbled away a squib on the ensuing kickoff, with senior Tucker Raskay recovering to give the ball right back to the Trojans on the Braves’ 22-yard line.
+Olentangy then fumbled away a squib on the ensuing kickoff, with the Trojans recovering to get the ball right back on the Braves’ 22-yard line.
 Four plays later, Siler kicked a 37-yard field goal, and Troy held a 10-0 lead with 9:49 remaining in the first quarter.

 “I just found a hole and got down the sideline,” Siler said of the touchdown run.
 “They didn’t have any safeties there, so we got that score, and then we got the ball back on the kickoff, kicked a field goal.
 But then we got back into the red zone three more times in the half and just couldn’t put it in.”